Automattic/jetpack/readme.txt

 * Limit dequeue time to 1/3 of PHP's max execution time to prevent long renders clogging sync. #5194
 * UI: Update professional slug to plans in the new Jetpack React UI. #5206
 * Sync: Delete sync options when resetting the sync. #5204
+* Sync: Remove unused code that that caused PHP notice. #5195

 **Support Enhancements**